Current FINTRAC Approach to Canada MSB Physical Address and Compliance Substance

 What is accepted

-• where systems are maintained;
+• locations where systems and infrastructure are maintained;

 What is not accepted